 The QCAA provides Education Statements for completed school qualifications that have been awarded by recognised interstate or overseas institutions.
 The statements give the general Queensland primary- or secondary-school level equivalent of the submitted qualifications.

-This service is provided primarily for employment and recruitment purposes.
-For admissions to university or TAFE , see the list of contacts below.
+This service is provided primarily for employment and recruitment purposes only.
+For further study services, see the list of contacts below.

 The QCAA cannot assess incomplete studies, individual subjects or grades.